Learning Query-Specific Rubrics from Human Preferences for DeepResearch Report Generation: Method

 where $w_k$ denotes the weight of the $k$-th rubric item and $v_k$ is the corresponding conformity score assigned by a judge LLM.
 Each $v_k$ is rated on a 1-10 Likert scale~\cite{zheng2023judging,kim2024prometheus} and linearly normalized to the range $[0,1]$ for aggregation.
 The preference consistency reward is determined by whether the rubric correctly ranks the human-preferred report above the rejected one:

-\paragraph{Format Reward ($R_{\text{fmt}}$).} Secondly, we enforce structural validity as a hard constraint.
+\textbf{Format Reward ($R_{\text{fmt}}$).}\quad Secondly, we enforce structural validity as a hard constraint.
 Since the downstream evaluation pipeline requires machine-parsable rubric representations, each generated candidate is checked for compliance with the required JSON schema (including mandatory fields such as title, description, and weight).
 Candidates that fail this check receive a penalty of $-1$, while structurally valid rubrics incur no additional reward.

-\paragraph{LLM-as-a-Judge Reward ($R_{\text{llm}}$).} To assess the intrinsic quality of the generated rubrics, we further adopt an LLM-as-a-Judge mechanism that serves as a semantic meta-evaluator.
-Rather than relying on pre-defined rules, the judge evaluates a rubric $y$ in the context of the query $q$, focusing on its logical coherence, coverage comprehensiveness, and the relevance of its evaluation dimensions, synthesizing these factors into a scalar quality score (e.g., scaled to $[0, 4]$): These criteria are aggregated into a scalar quality score $R_{\text{llm}} = \text{Judge}(q, y)$.
+\textbf{LLM-as-a-Judge Reward ($R_{\text{llm}}$).}\quad To assess the intrinsic quality of the generated rubrics, we further adopt an LLM-as-a-Judge mechanism that serves as a semantic meta-evaluator.
+Rather than relying on pre-defined rules, the judge evaluates a rubric $y$ in the context of the query $q$, focusing on its logical coherence, coverage comprehensiveness, and the relevance of its evaluation dimensions.
+These criteria are synthesized into a scalar quality score $R_{\text{llm}} = \text{Judge}(q, y)$, e.g., scaled to $[0, 4]$.
+This reward is used as an auxiliary structural-quality signal; the preference consistency reward remains the only component directly grounded in human comparisons of reports.
 The specific prompt can be found in Appendix~\ref{app:prompts_reward_llmjudge}.